-- State Abattoirs (SEPP Listing No. A) - White Bay Power Station (SHR Listing No. 01015) - The potential unlisted items identified in Table 6 should they be confirmed to have local heritage value.
+- State Abattoirs (SEPP Listing No. A) (noting the Sydney Olympic Park construction site no longer intersects with this item) - White Bay Power Station (SHR Listing No. 01015) - The potential unlisted items identified in Table 6 should they be confirmed to have local heritage value.